 Day 5: Lazy Beach/Pool Day + Head Home

 - Wake up early to get a nice breakfast.
-Spend the day lounging at the pool or at the beach to soak up your last few hours and reflecting on your incredible 5 days in Maui.
+Spend the day lounging at the pool or at the beach to soak up your last few hours and reflect on your incredible 5 days in Maui.

 - Request a late check out from your hotel.
 Even if they don’t grant it, you can hang out at the resort and use the facilities until you have to leave.